Mary Chapin Carpenter: 2007–2014: Zoë Records

 She continued to record for Zoë Records throughout the 2010s, with her next project being The Age of Miracles in 2010.
 Many of the songs on this album were inspired by the emotions she felt after suffering her embolism, particularly the impact it had on her touring and recording career at the time.
 In particular, she stated that the track "Iceland" represented the "feelings of loss and darkness and disconnection" she felt while hospitalized, and closing track "The Way I Feel" was about the "resilience" she felt after successfully recovering.
 Rollings co-produced and contributed on piano and Hammond organ, while Dan Dugmore played steel guitar and twelve-string guitar.
 The album also featured duets with Alison Krauss and Vince Gill.
 Mark Deming of AllMusic wrote that the album was "a literate and thoughtful set of songs that speak to the concerns of the heart and soul with equal portions of compassion and intelligence", although he thought it might not appeal to fans of Carpenter's more up-tempo work such as "Shut Up and Kiss Me".
 Jonathan Keefe of Slant Magazine was less favorable toward the album, praising the lyrics of the title track and "I Put My Ring Back On" but overall criticizing the album's sound as "a pedestrian, coffeehouse blend of hushed acoustic strumming."
 In July 2010, Carpenter performed "I Feel Lucky" at the Grand Ole Opry before doing a concert at the Tennessee Performing Arts Center to promote The Age of Miracles.
 Throughout mid-2011, she toured across the United States in support of this album.

-Carpenter's 2012 album Ashes and Roses included a duet with James Taylor.
+Carpenter's 2012 album Ashes and Roses included a duet with James Taylor, pictured in 2000.